byjg/php-restserver/README.md

 }
 ```

-## Auto-Generate from a "swagger.json" definition
+## Auto-Generate from an OpenApi definition

-[Swagger](https://swagguer.io) is the world's largest framework of API developer tools for the
+[OpenApi](https://www.openapis.org/) is the world's largest framework of API developer tools for the
-OpenAPI Specification(OAS), enabling development across
-the entire API lifecycle, from design and documentation,
+OpenAPI Specification(OAS), enabling development across the entire API lifecycle, from design and documentation,
 to test and deployment.

+Restserver supports both specifications 2.0 (former Swagger) and 3.0.

 There are several tools for create and maintain the definition.
 Once you're using this concept/methodology
 you can apply here and generate automatically the routes without duplicate your work.